hrr47-fec8-webber/carousel-service/README.md

 # Project Name

-Image Gallery and Lightbox for Booked
+Image Gallery and Lightbox for Booked, a vacation rental booking website.

 ## Related Projects